nugunacoding/self-learning/PITCHME.md

 @box[rounded](Goal)
 @box[orange text-white rounded](
 Understanding markdown style document</br>
-Thinking how to use Git Repository as you want)
+Creating your own presentation</br>
+Organizing what you've learned on your blog</br>
+Thinking what you can do with Git for your portfolio)

 +++?image=images/ssafy_bg.png

 @box[rounded](Today's Mission)
 @box[orange text-white rounded](
-**Introduce yourself with Git Pitch Slide.**
+**Create a Git Pitch Slide to introduce yourself.**
-- Those must be included on your slides
+  * these must be included on your slides
-  - a picture of yourself or your favorite.
+    * a picture of yourself or your favorite.
-  - the list of name and nickname of your teammates
+    * the list of name and nickname of your teammates
-  - the plan that you are going to do on the last day of this year.
+    * the plan that you are going to do on the last day of this year.

 **Post what you've learned for two weeks at the Start Camp on your Blog.**
 )

 ---?image=images/ssafy_bg.png

-@snap
-1. An Introduction to Git
-2. How to Use
-3. Slideshow with Git Pitch
-4. Create Personal Blog

----?image=images/ssafy_bg.png

-1. An Introduction to Git
+@snap[north-west]
+1. What is Git?
+@snapend

 Git: Version Control System(VCS) developed by Linus Tovaldz, who was well-known for Linux developer.